Different Types of Hair Transplant Methods: Procedure & RisksFacial Plastic Surgery

 Follicular unit extraction (FUE)

-Follicular unit extraction, or follicular transfer method, is a minimally invasive and suture-less procedure under local anesthesia.
-In this method, the surgeon first cleans the scalp and numbs its skin with small needles.
-Then, they retrieve hair follicles from the donor area one by one by making hundreds of tiny incisions.
 After that, the doctor makes small holes -with a blade or needle- in the receiving area and implants the follicles in the holes.
-When the surgery is over, your whole scalp is covered with bandages and gauze you can get back home on the same day.
+When the surgery is over, your whole scalp is covered with bandages and gauze, and you can return home on the same day.

 FUE is usually done in several 2 to 4-hour sessions, and its recovery takes two to three weeks.
 However, you can return to your daily routine almost 4 to 7 days after the surgery.